 The risk of fluctuations in the market price of shares and other traded securities arises from adverse changes in the prices of securities (mainly equity and bond securities) held by the Group.
 Changes in the prices of equity securities that are classified as investments at fair value through profit and loss, affect the profit of the Group, whereas changes in the value of equity securities classified as "available for sale" affect the equity of the Group.
 Debt securities price risk is the risk of loss as a result of adverse changes in the prices of debt securities held by the Group.
 The Group invests a significant part of its liquid assets in debt securities issued mostly by governments, particularly the debt securities issued by the Government.
-As of 30 June 2014, the Group had a €2.8 billion portfolio of Cyprus government bonds.
-Changes in the prices of debt securities classified as investments at fair value through profit and loss, affect the profit of the Group, whereas changes in the value of debt securities classified as "available for sale" affect the group, whereas changes in the value of debt securities classified as "available for sale" affect the equity of the Group (assuming no impairment).
+As of 30 June 2015, the Group had a €0.9 billion portfolio of Cyprus government bonds.
+Changes in the prices of debt securities classified as investments at fair value through profit and loss, affect the profit of the Group, whereas changes in the value of debt securities classified as "available for sale" affect the equity of the Group (assuming no impairment).